General questions about Liaison…

 So exactly what do you do?

-We are a marketing agency whose employees typically (but not always) work onsite at our clients’ offices providing tactical creative and marketing services.
-It’s different with every client we serve.
+We are a creative marketing agency whose employees typically (but not always) work onsite at our clients’ offices providing tactical creative and marketing services.
+It’s a different configuration with just about every client we serve.
 In some cases, Liaison manages entire creative services and marketing teams including designers, developers, project managers and many more people who work either onsite or offsite.
 In other cases, we deploy smaller teams of just a few people who are integrated into our clients’ existing operations.
-And for quite a few clients, we provide on-demand, project-based marcom services through our in-house Liaison Studio.
+And for quite a few clients, we provide on-demand, project-based creative marcom services through our in-house Liaison Studio.
 It’s highly customized and, frankly, pretty unique.

 What are some of the common misconceptions about Liaison?

-Every firm with a unique business model encounters certain common misconceptions about what they do.
+Every firm with a unique business model encounters some common misconceptions about what they do.
 Liaison’s history of deploying our employees to work onsite for large corporate clients sometimes gets us lumped in with “staffing” companies.
 But our robust marcom service offerings easily differentiate us from that industry.
 We more closely resemble a traditional advertising agency with an innovative deployment model that accelerates timelines and increases quality with significant cost savings for our clients.

 Who are your clients?